Healthcare Costs Continue to Rise

 What Keeps Health Insurance Costs Rising?Factors that contribute to healthcare’s increasing prices include:

-- The administrative costs of healthcare providers, which makes up 30 percent of total healthcare spending, and
+- The administrative costs of healthcare providers, which makes up over 34% of total healthcare spending,5 and

-- Preventable chronic health conditions that manifest themselves into expensive diseases such as diabetes and cancer.
+- Preventable chronic health conditions that manifest themselves into expensive diseases such as diabetes and cancer.6

 Growing employer contributions are another reason it may feel like health insurance costs are rising.
 Workers with employee-sponsored healthcare coverage are spending more of their hard-earned dollars on health insurance.
-In the last decade, workers’ monthly contributions to employer-provided health insurance for family coverage increased by 54%.
+In the last decade, workers’ monthly contributions to employer-provided health insurance for family coverage increased by over $1,500.4

 - Take inventory on what your typical healthcare needs and spending look like.